firefox-devtools/ux/README.md

 ## Process

-(Work is underway to collect and organize available UX projects.
-If you'd like to get started on one of the first tasks, some will be posted in Slack.)
+1. [Claim an issue](https://github.com/devtools-html/ux/issues) by posting in it.
+Anything tagged with `good-first-issue` is a great place to start, especially if you're new to design!
+You can also ask on Slack for help choosing a first task.

-1. Once you have a task, it’s great to do a little research.
+2. Once you have a task, it’s great to do a little research.
    * Get ideas from similar UI in DevTools and Firefox.
 Download [Firefox Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/) to view the latest version of the UI.
 When possible, try to reuse already existing colors and other visuals in DevTools/Firefox.
    * Ask questions in Slack.
 Developers in panel-specific channels can help with questions about user needs and behaviors.
 You can also ask your developer friends for ideas!
    * See what Chrome, Safari, and Edge are doing for similar features.
 Also check out other development tools, like Atom and Xcode.

-2. Start working on the design.
+3. Start working on the design.
 There are several ways to approach this, depending on the task.
    * Make a mockup.
-This could involve getting a sketch file from me, modifying a screenshot, or recreating a mockup if you're interested in helping with our sketch libraries.
-Great for more involved visual changes that would be too much to code via the other methods.
-For changes that really need the context of real content, this might not be practical.
+This could involve getting a Sketch file from me, modifying a screenshot, or recreating a mockup if you're interested in helping with our Sketch libraries.
+This is great for more involved visual changes that would be too much to code via the other methods.
+For small changes that really need to be tested on real content, this might not be practical.
 For more complex UX tasks, a low-fidelity wireframe is a great way to start.
-   * Inspect the toolbox via the special [inception-Inspector](https://developer.mozilla.org/en-US/docs/Tools/Browser_Toolbox) to try out small CSS changes.
-This can be fraught with trouble due to the usual Inspector problem of no export/persistence features yet (it's in the plans!), but we use this all the time.
+   * Inspect the toolbox via the [toolbox-inspector](https://developer.mozilla.org/en-US/docs/Tools/Browser_Toolbox) to try out small CSS changes.
+This can be fraught with trouble due to the usual Inspector problem of no export/persistence features (it's in the plans!), but we use this all the time to quickly visualize a change.
    * Building and running Firefox (instructions below), and trying CSS changes right in the codebase.
-This can be tricky to get started, but especially useful because then you can seamlessly move on to submitting a patch :).
+This can be tricky to get started, but is especially useful because then you can seamlessly move on to submitting a patch :).

-3. Post screenshots in the relevant github issue and on #ux for feedback.
-Make a few iterations.
-(This might not be necessary for small tasks.)
+4. Post screenshots (with plenty of context) in the relevant github issue and on #ux to get feedback.
+Make iterations as needed.
-4. Optional: When you get to the high-fidelity stage, install the Firefox Sketch library.
-(TBD: public link to library)

 5. Get a final sign-off from Victoria to send your design into development mode!